DataDog/heroku-buildpack-datadog/README.md

 ## Contributing

-See the [contributing documentation][13] to learn how to open an issue or PR to the Heroku-buildpack-datadog repository[13].
+See the [contributing documentation][13] to learn how to open an issue or PR to the [Heroku-buildpack-datadog repository[14].

 ## History

-Earlier versions of this project were forked from the [miketheman heroku-buildpack-datadog project][14].
+Earlier versions of this project were forked from the [miketheman heroku-buildpack-datadog project][15].
 It was largely rewritten for Datadog's Agent version 6.
-Changes and more information can be found in the [changelog][15].
+Changes and more information can be found in the [changelog][16].

 [1]: https://devcenter.heroku.com/articles/buildpacks
 [2]: https://docs.datadoghq.com/libraries